tjwalkr3/ham-exam/README.md

 - [ ] add a function in the frontend that can be called with a string argument to display an explanation of why an answer is incorrect
 - [ ] add a tool call for this method that takes in the question object and the (incorrect) answer that the user gave
 - [ ] modify the question component to display an explanation of why the user's answer is incorrect
+- [ ] implement streaming generation from the backend to the frontend and use it on one of the pages that gets an AI response

 ### Dec 3
 #### Estimates: